The long trek

 Rosetta flies past Mars in February 2007 at a distance of about 200 kilometres, obtaining some science observations.

 An eclipse of Earth by Mars lasts for about 37 minutes, causing a communication black-out.

 The spacecraft goes into passive cruise mode on the way to the asteroid belt.
 Rosetta observes the asteroids from a distance of a few thousand kilometres.
 Science data recorded on board are transmitted to Earth after the fly-by.

 Deep-space hibernation (May 2011 - January 2014)

-The spacecraft will eventually arrive in the comet’s vicinity in May 2014.
-Rosetta’s thrusters will then brake the spacecraft, so that it can match Comet 67P/Churyumov-Gerasimenko’s orbit.
+In May 2014, Rosetta’s thrusters begin to brake the spacecraft, so that it can match Comet 67P/Churyumov-Gerasimenko’s speed and orbit.

 Rosetta finally arrived at the comet on 6 August 2014.
 It is currently making the exciting transition to global mapping, lander deployment and the comet chase towards the Sun.